Readers are advised that the following poem contains words and concepts that they may find to be objectionable.

 And those who search for extraterrestrial life

-find precious little on the few exoplanets
+find precious little on the planets and moons

 they think might possibly support it.